kasiopea-org/pisek/README.md

 ### Task testing overview

 What pisek verifies (roughly in order):
- - Samples exist and are not empty
+ - Samples exist
  - The generator generates inputs
-    - In Kasiopea mode the generator respects the seed and is deterministic
+    - A Kasiopea generator respects the seed and is deterministic
  - The checker accepts all inputs
-    - It rejects inputs for harder subtasks
+    - If `checker_distinguishes_subtasks=on`, it rejects inputs for harder subtasks
  - The judge works
     - It accepts the samples
     - It doesn't crash on malicious output